 A negative spouse can be a real drain on your energy.
-It’s exhausting to feel like your mood is being jerked around by an angry spouse’s low attitude or negative thoughts.
-If your spouse’s emotions seem to take priority, you can feel emotionally drained.
-This blog is going to look at how you can find peace if you have a difficult spouse.
+It’s exhausting to feel like your mood is being jerked around by an angry spouse’s negative attitude or negative thoughts.
+If your spouse’s negative emotions seem to take priority, you can feel emotionally drained and in pain.
+This post is going to look at how you can find peace if you have a difficult spouse.

 - Finding something wrong with everything

 The problem in these relationships is that the positive-energy person typically thinks it’s the negative-energy person who needs to change their ways.
 However, you can’t control someone else’s energy.
 To truly shift the situation, you need to change your own energy to create a supportive and enjoyable experience while protecting your positivity.

 Here is how you can shift that energy and create your own relationship reality.

 Not All Relationships Can (Or Should) Be Saved